TULiberalArts/Geography-and-Urban-Studies/pages/graduate.md

 sidebar: true
 sidebar_content: sidebars/graduate.html
 ---
 The College of Liberal Arts’ Geography and Urban Studies graduate degrees have several programs of study.
-Choose from earning a [masters of arts](#ma-in-geography-and-urban-studies) in geography and Urban Studies, a [PhD](#phd-in-geography-and-urban-studies) in geography and urban studies, a [professional science masters](#psm-in-gis) in geographic information systems or a [graduate certificate](#graduate-certificate-in-gis) in geographic information systems.
+Choose from earning a [masters of arts](#ma-in-geography-and-urban-studies) in geography and urban studies, a [PhD](#phd-in-geography-and-urban-studies) in geography and urban studies, a [professional science masters](#psm-in-gis) in geographic information systems or a [graduate certificate](#graduate-certificate-in-gis) in geographic information systems.
 Get started by familiarizing yourself with your graduate school [funding options](#funding-for-graduate-school), our [admissions process](#admissions-process) and additional [resources](#graduate-resources).

 ## Programs of Study
-Our gradutae programs in Geography and Urban Studies focus on the themes of globalization, sustainability, social justice and geographic methiods including:
+The MA and PhD in Geography and Urban Studies focus on the themes of globalization, sustainability, social justice and geographic methods.
+Our faculty have expertise in critical geography, spatial analysis, program evaluation and feminist geography.
-- GIS
-- Remote Sensing
-- Cartography
-- Program Evaulation
-- Qualitative Methods
+Our Professional Science Master’s and Graduate Certificate in GIS is a rigorous, technical program focused on cutting-edge spatial analysis software.
+Our faculty have expertise in GIS, remote sensing, cartography, and geovisualization.

 Please visit the [Geography and Urban Studies Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate-admissions) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.